Vebsi/DataCleaning/README.md

-This project demonstrats, how dirty dataset gets unpivet and cleaned.
-The initial datasets and end product is available at this repulsitory.
+This project demonstrates, how a dirty dataset gets unpivoted and cleaned.
+The initial datasets and end product are available at this repository.